Nerualder/nel/README.md

 ---
 Tools for Web Developers

-Version 0.0.6 - 02/07/2019
+Version 0.0.7 - Dev

-> javascript library for implementing ES6 and testing techniques with Chrome
+> A javascript library to test my work in ES6 and for use in Chrome only
-> various tools to build upon and grow a homebrew kit
+> These are various tools to build upon and grow a homebrew kit
+> nel() has UI, UI TOOLS and GENERAL TOOLS

 ## UI